deekayen/aidstoscoutmastership/manuscript/the_boy.md

 If one considers and studies these different attributes in the boy one is in a far better position for adapting the training to suit his different propensities.
 Such study is the first step to making a success of the training.
 I had the pleasure, during one single week, of coming across three boys in different centres who were pointed out to me as having been incorrigible young blackguards and hooligans until they came under the influence of Scouting.
 Their respective Scoutmasters had, in each case, found out the good points which underlay the bad ones in them, and having seized upon these had put the boys on to jobs which suited their peculiar temperaments; and there are now these three, fine hulking lads, each of them doing splendid work, entirely transformed in character from their old selves.
 It was worth the trouble of having organised the Troops just to have had these single successes.

-Mr. Casson, writing in the magazine Teachers' World, thus describes that complicated work of understanding the Nature of the boy:–
+Mr. Casson, writing in the magazine Teachers' World, thus describes that complicated work of understanding the Nature of the boy:-

 > Judging from my own experience, I would say that boys have a world of their own - a world that they make for themselves; and neither the teacher nor the lessons are admitted to this world.
 A boy's world has its own events and standards and code and gossip and public opinion.
 >